Google Analytics Data Analysis (BigQuery)

 0 1.99 2933.61 193.13814 478.700758 2556 0.002513

-2. Data Cleaning¶
+2. Data Cleaning

-How many sessions have missing user IDs?
+How many sessions have missing user IDs (it's the fullVisitorId used for cookie tracking)?

 %%bigquery